poshaughnessy/es6-react-isomorphic-starter-template/README.md

 Feel free to fork, copy or use however you like.

-## After a non-isomorphic version?
+## Looking for a non-isomorphic version?

 See: [es6-react-starter-template](https://github.com/poshaughnessy/es6-react-starter-template).